 |Fertilization||The eggs are fertilized with the selected sperm and the embryos are allowed to grow for 3-5 days|

 |Embryo transfer||The embryos, at this stage, are either sent over for genetic testing or the best one is transferred to your uterus|

 |Pregnancy test||In about two weeks the pregnancy test is expected to show the results|

 Cost of IVF in Cyprus

-The cost of IVF in Cyprus starts from €4299, which is inclusive of medications and ICSI.
+The cost of IVF in Cyprus starts from €4299, inclusive of ICSI and embryo transfer.
 It is one of the more affordable places for IVF but you must be careful to go only with a reputable clinic and doctor so you don’t have to compromise on the quality of the treatment.

 Before signing up for any kind of treatment, make sure to confirm all inclusions the price package and ascertain that there are no hidden costs.

 In May of 2015, a new legislation was passed in Cyprus to cover and regulate fertility treatments for all patients.